ZornsLemma/my-price-log-docs/index.md

 There's nothing particularly fancy or clever here.
 It's a very simple, specialised database with a user interface optimised for easy use when you're standing in a supermarket aisle with a basket or trolley.

-## Getting started
+# Getting started

 When you first install the app, it will be populated with some demonstration data.
 This isn't realistic, but it lets you explore the app as it's meant to be used without having to enter a load of data first.
 Feel free to just play around; it's not as if this data is valuable.

-## Collections
+# Collections

 You can have as many collections as you like.
 Each of these is almost like a completely separate database - each collection has its own independent list of stores, products and prices.
 The demo data is placed in a collection called "Groceries (demo)" to keep it separate.

 You can see the collections by tapping on the ☰ ("hamburger menu") at the top left.
 Tap a collection to make it the current collection.
-The current collection name is show at the top of the screen.
+The current collection name is shown at the top of the screen.

 When you want to start using the app for real, you will want to create your own collection.
-Tap on the ⋮ ("three dots menu") at the top right and choose "edit collections", then use the floating + button at the bottom right to add a new collection.
+Tap on the ⋮ ("three dots menu") at the top right and choose "Edit collections", then use the floating + button at the bottom right to add a new collection.
+You can also tap on a collection to edit it, and from there you can use the "Delete collection" butotn to remove it.

 ![Top bar of the app's main screen showing the hamburger menu, current collection and three dots menu](assets/main-screen-top-bar.png)

-## Products and stores
+# Products and stores

-The "Edit products" and "Edit stores" menu options on three dots menu at the top right allow you to modify and add products and stores *to the current collection*.
+The "Edit products" and "Edit stores" menu options on the three dots menu at the top right allow you to add, edit and delete products and stores *for the current collection*.
+As with collections, you can add products or stores using the floating + button at the bottom right.
+You can tap on a product or store to edit it, and from there you can use the "Delete" button to remove it.

 The current product and store are shown near the top of the app's main screen:

 ![Product and Store fields on the app's main screen](assets/main-screen-product-and-store.png)

+Tap the "Product" field on the main screen to change the current product.
+This will open the product selection screen, where you can scroll through a list of products or search by typing in any part of the product name.
+You can also add new products here using the floating + button at the bottom right of the product selection screen.

+Tap the "Store" field on the main screen to change the current store.
+A menu will open allowing you to pick one.
+Choosing "None" will mean there is no current store, which hides the "Store price" panel.
+This might be useful because:
+* It frees up space on the screen so you can see more of the "Price comparison" panel.
+* It makes it harder to tap the controls on the "Store price" panel by accident.

+You can also select a store by tapping on its row in the "Price comparison" panel.

-## Design philosophy
+# Design philosophy

 Is "design philosophy" a bit pretentious?
 Sorry, I wasn't sure what else to call it.